Understand your scores

 - What are national ranks?

 The information on this page applies only to the scores for the four multiple-choice tests (English, Reading, Mathematics, Science) and the Composite score.
 Scoring information for the Writing Test is also available.

-This booklet explains what your scores mean.
+This publication explains what your scores mean.
 It can also help you compare your scores to those of other students who took the ACT, learn more about which colleges may be a good fit for you, and explore careers and majors before you decide which college you want to attend.

 How ACT figures the multiple-choice test scores and the Composite score

 - First we count the number of questions on each test that you answered correctly.
 We do not deduct any points for incorrect answers.
 (There is no penalty for guessing.)

 - Then we convert your raw scores (number of correct answers on each test) to "scale scores."
 Scale scores have the same meaning for all the different forms of the ACT, no matter which test date a test was taken.

 - Your Composite score and each test score (English, Mathematics, Reading, Science) range from 1 (low) to 36 (high).
 The Composite Score is the average of your four test scores, rounded to the nearest whole number.
 Fractions less than one-half are rounded down; fractions one-half or more are rounded up.